 From Edmonton, this alignment passes through all of the capitals of the Canadian provinces, as well as Ottawa, the national capital of Canada.

-Next is Saskatoon, the capital of Saskatchewan.
+Next is Saskatoon, the largest city in the Province of Saskatchewan.

 It straddles a bend in the South Saskatchewan River, and is the largest city in Saskatchewan.

 The palatial Delta Bessborough Hotel, said to have been built for the Canadian Pacific Railway from 1928 – 1932.